ChristianVillalba/Complete_Full-Stack_JS/demo/README copy.md

 This command is probably going to open a tab in your browser.
 Once it compiles and loads, it will host it on local host port our application.

+---
+---

+# Tutorial:

+This are the steps I followed in the tutorial in order to learn React:

+## Creating Components

+After check that my application run successfully
+I deleted App.jsx & App.css and created Application.js
+Here, I imported React and Components (from "react" library)
+I created my Component Application that renders "Hello World" Finally I exported the Application Component

+In index.js, I imported the Application Component,
+This component will be rendered when I run my React project.

+I used `npm start` to run my project.